 2. Ripened fruits and vegetables: histamine is formed as a deterioration bi-product in various food items.
-It’s best to eat sources if possible.
+It’s best to eat fresh sources.

 – Dried fruits

 4. Foods that trigger the release of histamine: These food sources are known as histamine liberators, as they are thought to cause mast cells to release histamine into our system, even if the fruits themselves don’t contain much histamine.
 This includes the following dietary sources:

 – Citrus fruits: oranges, lemons, grapefruits, etc.

 – Tomatoes (including ketchup)

 5. DAO blockers: without proper enzyme activity, histamine can build up in the body over time.
 Three sources that block enzyme activity include:

 – Energy drinks